galfas/shopping-list/README.md

 ##TODO
 - The strategy to handle concurrency will be at start an optimistic lock, I picked redis at first but I want to test it direct in Mongo, I believe I can have the same result using only Mongo.
 So I want to investigate it before.

-- Create a health for the external dependencies (mongo, auth system, Rabbit and Redis)

 - Externalize application configuration with environment variable i.e. port and application context